 But CRM software is only a piece of the puzzle.
 What else should be captured and currently isn’t?
 Extensive product-knowledge data.

 Most standard CRM systems include, at best, very elementary product-quote and product-order functionality.
 I believe this is a major gap in CRM systems today, and I know from my experience this gap is sometimes taken lightly and skirted over by businesses, vendors and consultants alike.

 How can we bridge the gap and begin to capture this much needed data to gain extensive product information?
-You do this by integrating a Configure, Price and Quote (CPQ) solution to your CRM.
-Think of it as blending the best of CRM and CPQ functionality to produce a robust customer-to-order solution.
-Commonly, when companies think of CPQ, they think of standardizing the selling process and configuring a product or a service through guided selling methods or engineered-to-order configuration selections.
+You do this by integrating a CPQ (Configure-Price-Quote) solution with your CRM.
+Think of it as blending the best of CRM and CPQ functionalities to produce a robust customer-to-order solution.
+Commonly, when companies think of CPQ, they think of standardizing the selling process and configuring a product or a service through guided-selling methods or engineered-to-order configuration selections.
 Although this is true, they do so much more.

 The value of CPQ is often hidden and not thought about until:

 - you can’t produce a product that has been quoted,

 - your customer isn’t happy with the service you have provided or